prokoudine/ardour-tutorial/content/editing-sessions/editing-midi-regions/index.en.md

 left/right or up/down (or both).

 You can also transpose by a given amount of octaves and semitones in one go.
-Left-click on the region where some notes are selected, choose _Transpose..._.
+Right-click on the region where some notes are selected, choose _Transpose..._.
 Then specify the amount of octaves and semitones to transpose by.

 {{< figure src="en/transpose.png" alt="Transpose MIDI notes" >}}